New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Does New Jersey's UM/UIM coverage also increase under the new law?

 Yes.
 Under the new law, uninsured and underinsured motorist (UM/UIM) coverage must match your bodily injury liability limits — which means UM/UIM now also carries a minimum of $35,000 per person and $70,000 per accident on standard policies.
-This is actually a meaningful protection upgrade for NJ drivers, given that a notable share of drivers on the road remain underinsured or uninsured despite state mandates.
+This is a meaningful protection upgrade for NJ drivers, given how many vehicles on state roads were previously carrying only bare-minimum coverage.
+Learn more about bodily injury liability coverage and how limits work.

 Compare Car Insurance Rates in Ohio